Small School. Big Community.

 The spoken word forms a significant component of the learning experience at ICS, both in the classroom and as an extra-curricular activity.
 All grades participate in our school and regional Speech Arts festivals.
 Everyone is encouraged to participate in Bible Reading, Poetry Recitation or Storytelling.
 The ability to feel comfortable speaking in a public forum is a skill that cannot be undervalued.
 At ICS we not only address the Ministry of Education requirement that listening and speaking comprise one third of the Language Arts Curriculum, we enrich it profoundly for every child walking through our doors.

 Immaculate Conception School stages a theatre production every two years.
 Every student in the school takes part in the production whether as a member of the cast or helping out with set design and construction, play board, backstage, sound, photography and the myriad other jobs that contribute to the success of the play or musical.
-In the past we staged a production of “Willy Wonka” and “At the Bandstand” to great applause, and this year we staged "The Wizard of Oz."
+In the past we staged a productions of “Willy Wonka”, “At the Bandstand” and "The Wizard of Oz."

 ICS students can play for the ICS “All Stars” in various team sports and compete against other CISVA schools throughout the school year.
 All students participate in Cross-Country Running once a week throughout the whole year.
 Students in grades 3 to 7 participate in Track and Field and in Grades 5 to 7 students can play Volleyball, Basketball and Badminton.